-With many international companies just starting to move away from the Chinese market, looking to Vietnam, India, or Taiwan for a better deal, and with the new status quo created by the corona pandemic, getting a phone that is not made in China might prove difficult at the moment.
+With many international companies just starting to move away from the Chinese market, looking to Vietnam, India, or Taiwan for a better deal, and with the new status quo created by the corona pandemic, getting phones made in China might prove difficult at the moment.

 But things are about to change again.

 At the moment, Google is looking to move away from China to manufacture its phones in an old Nokia factory in Vietnam.
 Some Motorola smartphones, which are owned by Lenovo, will be made in India, although the Beijing-based company is going to still make some devices in mainland China.

 The shift is caused by piracy or counterfeiting concerns on one hand, and privacy fears on the other hand.
 Suspicions that CCP controls some aspects of the tech market in China also arose.
 So, the change is bound to happen sooner or later.

 When looking for smartphones made outside China, users have started looking at countries like Japan or South Korea to find non-Chinese manufactured phones.
 Luckily, the products are there, just ripe for the picking.